Growth. Empowerment. Connection. Diversity.

 What does VINEX trade?

-In the 5 months before each harvest, VINEX enables Pre-Harvest Contracts to be traded for fresh grapes, with growers able to offer their forecast quantities through the exchange.
+Prior to each harvest, VINEX enables Pre-Harvest Contracts to be traded for fresh grapes, with growers able to offer their forecast quantities through the exchange.

 Wines in a bulk format, either unfinished or finished are traded through the exchange.
 Trades on average are more than 200,000 litres, and range from 500 litres of luxury (A) wines to 5 million litres of commercial (D) wines.
 In addition to wine, VINEX also trades wine must, juice concentrate, grape spirit and brandy.

 Wines in all packaged formats are traded through the exchange.
-Categories include: Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and Shiners.
+Categories include Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and Shiners.
 Read more here on Packaged Definitions

 Bottled wine sellers are able to feature their offering through the exchange, incorporating specific packaging details, photos and technical specifications.
 Sellers can present their wines to all buyers through the Main Exchange or target specific buyers through the Sub Exchange.